dancromartie/htcomments/README.md

 Q: Your people might forget to tag things...
 What do you do about that?
 A: I don't know - this doesn't attempt to solve that.
 That's probably something your org needs to figure out.
 This was intended for big orgs with big messy repos.

+## Future work
+Hoping to add support for multiple repos shortly.